merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 * **Identify and analyse** regions of hypervariability in your genomes
 * **Estimate similarity** between the genomes based on graph structures instead of e.g. genome similarity
-* **Interactively visualize** your pangenome graph and the impact of single genomes on the consensus
+* **Interactively visualize** your pangenome graph and the impact of single genomes on the consensus graph
-* **Highlight** the distribution of paralogous gene clusters through their synteny based sub clusters
+* **Highlight** the distribution of paralogous gene clusters through their synteny-based subclusters
-* **Summarize** distribution and frequency of common graph motives into a nice table for downstream analysis
+* **Summarize** distribution and frequency of common graph motifs into a nice table for downstream analysis
-* **Create** paper ready pictures of gene synteny structures not visualizable with other tools
+* **Create** paper-ready pictures of gene synteny structures not visualizable with other tools

 {:.notice}
 You can use the anvi'o tutorial for pangenome graphs even if you haven't done any metagenomic work with anvi'o.
 All you need is an anvi'o installation, and a FASTA file for each of your genomes.